flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 This design is correlated to the [PPU's privilege levels](`r ref("playstation-3#cells-privileged-security")`) (affecting both Cell and Xenon) which prevents 'casual' applications, like games, from accessing sensitive resources, such as decryption keys.

 IBM enacted three privileges (instead of just two) to allow multiple operating systems running at the same time.
 With this idea, each OS would only live under the two lowest levels while the highest level would be reserved for the program supervising all operating systems.
-In practice, the Playstation 3 and Xbox 360 only require a single operating system (except for [OtherOS](`r ref("playstation-3#a-multi-os-proposal")`), but that was quickly scrapped).
+In practice, the PlayStation 3 and Xbox 360 only require a single operating system (except for [OtherOS](`r ref("playstation-3#a-multi-os-proposal")`), but that was quickly scrapped).
 Consequently, Sony and Microsoft designed a hypervisor that enforces their respective security model and performs memory management tasks.
 Conversely, the architectural differences between Cell and Xenon led to very distinct implementations of hypervisors, so each is subject to unique flaws and strengths.

 (ref:osdiagcaption) Diagram showing how the components of the Xbox operating system fit in Xenon's privilege levels.